liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/04-creating-the-screenlet-class.markdown

 Recall from
 [the list Screenlet creation tutorial](/develop/tutorials/-/knowledge_base/7-0/creating-android-list-screenlets#creating-the-screenlet-class) that you must extend `BaseListScreenlet` to create a Screenlet class for a list Screenlet.
-Use the following steps to create `GuestbookListScreenlet`; the Screenlet class for Guestbook List Screenlet.
-Note that these steps closely follow the steps in the list Screenlet creation tutorial.
+Use the following steps to create `GuestbookListScreenlet`, the Screenlet class for Guestbook List Screenlet.
+Note that these steps closely follow those in the list Screenlet creation tutorial for creating a Screenlet class.
 Departures from the tutorial's steps are noted.

 1. Create the `GuestbookListScreenlet` class in the package `com.liferay.docs.guestbooklistscreenlet`.
 Recall that Screenlet classes for